igi64/Drop.Camp.R-D/README.md

 ## 》Drop.Camp
 =========
-Drop.Camp is a Hybrid Cloud Platform for private and shared services.
+Drop.Camp is a hybrid cloud platform for private and shared services.